Third-party wallets (such as Apple Pay)

 • Assign a network profile to a card that, principally, determines the picture used to represent a card in a payment app.
 The payment network provides card issuers a management portal where card pictures are stored and assigned an identifier.

-Note: The card tokenization process generates a number of events, for more information, see Card tokenization flow and events.
+The card tokenization process generates a number of events, for more information, see Card tokenization flow and events.

 Tokenizing Pismo card using wallet SDK

-To add a Pismo card to a third-party wallet (Google Pay or Samsung Pay) using the wallet's SDK, you can call the Get encrypted data for wallet token endpoint to get encrypted Pismo card data.
 You need to get the encrypt/decrypt keys for this operation from the card network and share them with Pismo.
-You can do this a part of Card network certification.
+You can do this during Card network certification.

 Issuer anti-fraud webhook